nickyiliwang0000/h/applied-javascript/working-with-asynchronous-events.md

 * Here's a [video](https://youtu.be/j2DMwUYEC88?list=PL57atfCFqj2h5fpdZD-doGEIs0NZxeJTX) about a bunch of things you can do with the spread operator.
 * Here's a nice flowchart from MDN showing life of a promise.
   ![Diagram of the life of a JavaScript promise](https://user-images.githubusercontent.com/8013918/51422191-6bcaf780-1b78-11e9-8dd0-bd8d7b19fae9.png)
+* Here's a [talk](https://www.youtube.com/watch?v=9YkUCxvaLEk) on async and await by instructor Wes Bos.

 ## Spread and rest exercises
 Looking for more practice with spread and rest?
 Download [spread-rest-exercises.zip](https://hychalknotes.s3.amazonaws.com/spread-rest-exercises.zip) to get started.
 Feel free to tackle these on your own time.
 There's an answer key included in case you get stuck!